Municipal options for more efficient assessment administration

 Many assessing units have adopted additional assessment administration options that may serve to meet the needs of communities.
 Among these options are:

 - Elimination of the village assessing function, with the village adopting the town assessment roll.
 Approximately 70 percent of the state's 554 villages have shifted the responsibilities of assessing to their respective towns.
-Assessment options
+Village assessment options.

 - Appointment of an assessor (potentially an assessor from another municipality) under an agreement to train a replacement within a specified timeframe.